Volkswagen: Football sponsorship deals under threat – DW – 11/04/2024

 VW has a tradition of financial support in football that goes back almost 80 years.

-VfL Wolfsburg emerged from the "Volkswagenwerk company sports association" in 1945 after the end of the Second World War.
+VfL Wolfsburg emerged from the "Volkswagenwerk company sports association" in 1945 after the end of World War II.

-According to the group, theBundesliga club at VW's headquarters plays a "flagship" role in the sponsorship strategy, but exactly how much money VW is pumping into the wholly owned subsidiary is not known.
+According to the group, theBundesliga club at VW's headquarters plays a "flagship" role in the sponsorship strategy, but it's not known exactly how much money VW is pumping into the wholly-owned subsidiary.
 The club has a special exception from the 50+1 rule in German football, one that stipulates no shareholder can have more than 50% control.

 Due to its legal structure, VW is not obliged to disclose the figures, although it is currently said to be between €70 to €80 million a year.

-The Wolfsburg men's team became German champions in 2009 and German Cup winners in 2015.
+The Wolfsburg men's team were crowned German champions in 2009 and German Cup winners in 2015.

-The women's team has won significantly more titles, having been crowned Champions League winners twice, German champions seven times and German Cup winners eleven times.
+The women's team can boast significantly more titles, winning the Champions League winners twice, the German championship seven times, and emerging as German Cup winners 11 times.

 Volkswagen sees itself as a "reliable partner for its local clubs" not only in Wolfsburg.
 In other German cities with VW plants, the group also supports local football clubs right down to the amateur level, for example in Hanover, Braunschweig, Kassel, Dresden and Zwickau.

-Volkswagen also works together with the German record Bundesliga champions Bayern Munich - in youth football.
+Volkswagen also works with the German record Bundesliga champions Bayern Munich in youth football.

-In addition, the VW subsidiary Audi is one of Bayern's top sponsors, holding 8.3% of the shares and providing the company cars for the professionals, among other things.
+In addition, the VW subsidiary Audi is one of Bayern's top sponsors, holding 8.3% of the shares and providing company cars, among other things.

 DFB contract reduced in scope